caspule/caspule/docs/source/usage/installation.rst

-This guide walks you through compiling **LAMMPS 3 Mar 2020** with the custom ``bond/create/random`` fix needed for the *generate_InitCond* polymer-network examples.
+This guide walks you through compiling **LAMMPS 3 Mar 2020** with the custom ``bond/create/random`` fix needed for the *generate_InitCond* polymer-network examples, and setting up the Python tools used for **data analysis**.
 Two build environments are supported:

 - **Harvard FASRC-style cluster** (CMake, GCC ≥ 14, Open MPI modules)
 - **macOS** (Conda environment, CMake, Open MPI)